-COMMENTS Coarsest matrix layout: distributed among the pro- cesses or replicated on each of them.
-Solver used at the coarsest level: sequential LU from MUMPS, UMFPACK, or SuperLU (plus tri- angular solve); distributed LU from MUMPS or SuperLU_Dist (plus triangular solve); point-Jacobi, hybrid Gauss-Seidel or block-Jacobi and related $\ell_1$ - versions; Krylov Method (flexible Conjugate Gradi- ent) coupled with the block-Jacobi preconditioner with ILU(0) on the blocks.
-Note that UMF and SLU re- quire the coarsest matrix to be replicated, SLUDIST, JACOBI, GS, BJAC and KRM require it to be distributed, MUMPS can be used with either a replicated or a dis- tributed matrix.
+what DATA TYPE val DEFAULT COMMENTS ' COARSE_MAT' character(len=) ' DIST' 'REPL' Coarsest matrix layout: distributed among the pro- ' REPL ' cesses or replicated on each of them. ' COARSE_SOLVE ' character(len=) ' NUMPS ' See Note.
+Solver used at the coarsest level: sequential LU ' UMF ' from MUMPS, UMFPACK, or SuperLU (plus tri- 'SLU' angular solve); distributed LU from MUMPS or ' SLUDIST ' SuperLU_Dist (plus triangular solve); point-Jacobi, 'ILU' hybrid Gauss-Seidel or block-Jacobi and related $\ell_1$ - ' JACOBI' versions; Krylov Method (flexible Conjugate Gradi- ' GS ' ent) coupled with the block-Jacobi preconditioner 'BJAC' with ILU(0) on the blocks.
+Note that UMF and SLU re- ' KRM ' quire the coarsest matrix to be replicated, SLUDIST, 'L1-JACOBI JACOBI, GS, BJAC and KRM require it to be distributed, 'L1-BJAC' MUMPS can be used with either a replicated or a dis- 'L1-FBGS' tributed matrix.
 When any of the previous solvers is specified, the matrix layout is set to a default value which allows the use of the solver (see Remark 3, p.
 24).
-Note also that UMFPACK and SuperLU_Dist are available only in double precision.
+Note also that UMFPACK and SuperLU-Dist are available only in double precision.

-DEFAULT 'REPL' See Note.

-val ' DIST' ' REPL ' ' MUMPS ' ' UMF ' 'SLU' ' SLUDIST' ' JACOBI' ' GS ' 'BJAC' ' KRM ' 'L1-JACOBI 'L1-BJAC' 'L1-FBGS'

-DATA TYPE character(len=) character(len=)

-what 'COARSE_MAT' 'COARSE_SOLVE'